manuszep/cadrart2025-backend/METRICS_REFERENCE.md

+TODO:

+- Logging will be done on a mongoDb instance
+- Logging format will be the one that suits better the API application
+- In order to exploit the logs with Prometheus, we'll create a custom exporter (see https://prometheus.io/docs/instrumenting/exporters/ for examples)

 # Cadrart Prometheus Metrics Reference

 This document provides a comprehensive reference for all Prometheus metrics exposed by the Cadrart backend application.
 All metrics are prefixed with `cadrart_` for easy identification.